Esomep-EZS; GoodSense Esomeprazole [OTC]; NexIUM; NexIUM 24HR Clear Minis [OTC]; NexIUM 24HR [OTC]; NexIUM I.V.

 Tablets and capsules:

-- For children who have feeding tubes, you may make a liquid.
+- Those who have feeding tubes may make a liquid.
 Empty contents of capsule into a 60 mL syringe with 50 mL of water.
 Replace plunger and shake for 15 seconds.
 Flush feeding tube before and after this drug is taken.

 Powder for suspension:

 - Mix 2.5 mg or 5 mg granules with 1 teaspoon (5 mL) and the 10 mg, 20 mg, or 40 mg granules with 1 tablespoon (15 mL) of water; let them sit for a few minutes.
-Mix and have your child drink.
+Mix and drink.

-- For children who have feeding tubes, you may make a liquid.
-Empty contents of packet into syringe with 5 or 15 mL of water.
+- Those who have feeding tubes may make a liquid.
+Empty contents of packet into syringe with 1 teaspoon or 1 tablespoon (5 or 15 mL) of water.
 Replace plunger and shake.
 Let sit for a few minutes.
-Refill syringe with water, shake, and flush feeding tube.
+After taking this drug, refill syringe with water, shake, and flush feeding tube.

 All oral products: